amtstudio/Ultimate-3D-modeling/README.md

 Our official website (Chinese version)
 [our official website](https://amtstudio.yangenqi.online "Our official website")

-The author is still in "good" mental shape, please give me some star😋
+The author is still in "good" mental shape, please give me some stars😋